-Buy a crate for your dog if he/she’s going to stay inside your house.
-Give him a bed, small pillow, and even blanket.
+Buy a crate for your dog if he/she is going to stay inside your house.
+Give him a bed, a small pillow, and even a blanket.
 If your dog’s not used to the crate, it’s okay, you can always crate train your dog.
 Meanwhile, if your dog’s going to stay outside, make sure that he/she has a comfortable place to stay with a roof over his/her head where your dog will be safe from the weather or other animals.

 Doggy-proof Your House

 Dogs can be mischievous, especially if they’re still a puppy, so make sure to keep your things in a safe place (like documents) or away from them.
 Also, keep your food out of reach for your dog, some food or household things may be deadly to your dog, so be aware of that.

 This can be one of the hardest parts of training your dog – potty training them.
 The key to potty training your dog is consistency.
 Make a routine and stick with that.
 If you have a yard, let him sniff around and get used to the surroundings.
 Alternatively, you can buy your dog a pee pad if he/she is staying inside your home.